aging with intention

 Some of the themes and ideas to be explored and discussed include:

-The later years are a time for spiritual development and exploration of the
+• The later years are a time for spiritual development and exploration of the inner life, as known by every religious tradition and culture.

-Recognition of our own mortality and how that impacts our view of time.
+• Recognition of our own mortality and how that impacts our view of time.

-workshop details:
+PROGRAM details:

 Date: Tuesdays, Oct 7 - Nov 11 (six weeks)